keelancook/missions-center/cgcs-staff-information/onboarding/cgcs-job-responsibilities.md

     * This also means that I try to make as accurate as possible the numbers we have sent historically.
 These are harder to maintain than those of current students.
 * Onboard new employees in the CGCS to HubSpot and other various tools.
 I do this in tandem with Admin Assistant and Director.
 * Work with Digital Media Specialist and Admin Assistant to create forms for our website through Gravity Forms on WordPress.
-* Work with denominational partners to build pathways in HubSpot for students to follow while at SEBTS.
+* Work with denominational partners and the associate director to build pathways in HubSpot for students to follow while at SEBTS.
 * Build the CGCS documentation page on GitHub.
 * Help run the digital and physical prayer card initiatives.
+* Ensure the prayer card database in Excel and on WordPress is up to date.
 * During my dead time, I seek to serve the director and other staff in any way possible.

 ### Student Mobilizer - Chloe Rutherford